May 11, 2026

 Payday loans are technically legal in Illinois, but a 36% APR cap and other stringent usury laws have pushed almost all payday lenders out of the state.

-Still, short-term, small-dollar credit at a 36% APR can prove risky, so if you live in Illinois and are facing a cash crunch, you might want to explore all options.
+Still, short-term, small-dollar credit at a 36% APR can be risky with that high interest rate, so if you live in Illinois and are facing a cash crunch, you might want to explore all options.
 These include credit union PALs, state assistance programs, earned wage access products, nonprofit credit counseling and personal loans for people with bad credit.

 The maximum payday loan amount in Illinois is the lesser of $1,000 or 25% of your gross monthly income.